Wednesday, January 31, 2018

 FamilySearch Center

-Tonight our family went to visit the new FamilySearch Center in Lehi, UT.
+Tonight we visited the new FamilySearch Center in Lehi, UT.
 It is a huge building close to Thanksgiving Point.
-We had a great experience there!
+We had a great time.

-The center offers research assistance on how to start on familysearch.org, how to find your family, and everything you need to engage in genealogy.
-They also have the Discovery area - large interactive screens where you can login into your family search account and explore so many fun things about yourself, your family and your ancestors!
+The center offers research assistance on how to start on familysearch.org, how to find ancestors, and everything you need to engage in family history.
+They also built a Discovery area with large interactive screens where we can login into our family search account and discover many fun things about ourselves, our family, and our ancestors.

-On the discovery area we discovered the meaning of our names and interesting facts that occurred during the year we were born, we discovered where our ancestors came from by exploring photos, stories, and immigration maps, etc. And everything you do there, they send it directly to your e-mail!
-Like these:
+We found out the meaning of our names and interesting facts that occurred during the year we were born, we discovered where our ancestors came from by exploring photos, stories, and immigration maps.
+Plus everything we do there are sent directly to our e-mail.

-We can also discover how we are related to church leaders, political leaders, inventors and celebrities.
-Ale found out he is related to Elder Tom Perry, while I took pictures of my face onto some cultural clothes around the world.
+We can also discover how we are related to church leaders, political leaders, inventors, and celebrities.
+Ale found out he is related to Elder Tom Perry!
+In the meantime I took pictures of myself in different cultural clothing around the world.

 Something really cool they have it's a group or individual recording studios where you can record memories of yourself or your family.
-We basically answer some question while everything is recorded and sent to your email.
-We tried to make one, but we stopped when Bianca started a tantrum.
-We are definitely going back for that though!
+We answer to some question while everything is recorded and sent to your email.
+We tried to make one but we stopped when Bianca started a tantrum.
+We are definitely going back for that!

-We finished our tour capturing pictures of our heritage: Brazil, Italy and Utah.
+We finished our tour capturing pictures of our family in Brazil, Italy, and Utah.

 Monday, January 22, 2018